 How to Cut a Big Portion of Your Wealth Management Cost

-With rather simple measures clients of wealth managers can reduce their costs of wealth management significantly.
+With rather simple measures private banking clients can reduce their costs of wealth management significantly.
 This is a main result of the new MyPrivateBanking.com guide “Cut the Costs of Wealth Management”.

 Hidden Costs come in many products and transactions

-To be able to reduce the cost a client has to understand the costs drivers and pricing models.
-However the pricing models offered by most wealth managers a normally intransparent and only report the direct costs either as a “flat-fee”, “transaction fee” or “performance fee”.
+To be able to reduce the cost a private banking client has to understand the costs drivers and pricing models.
+However the pricing models offered by most wealth managers and private bankers a normally intransparent and only report the direct costs either as a “flat-fee”, “transaction fee” or “performance fee”.
 Many clients are not aware of various indirect costs, hidden in many products and as well transactions, easily doubling the direct costs of managing a portfolio.

 Widely used vehicles to hide costs are funds and structured products: